Stekeblad/Stekeblads-Video-Uploader/README.md

-# Stekeblad's Youtube Uploader
+# Stekeblad's Video Uploader
 ## Easier bulk uploads to YouTube
 Helps people who upload a lot of videos to YouTube by automatically setting video title, description, tags, playlist, category, ... the user saves a lot of monotone work.

-With Stekeblad's Youtube Uploader you can first create a "preset" that is a predefined and reusable set of video details, like the default tags/description feature on youtube, but with more settings and you can create several of them.
+With Stekeblad's Video Uploader you can first create a "preset" that is a predefined and reusable set of video details, like the default tags/description feature on youtube, but with more settings and you can create several of them.
 After that you select the files to upload, a preset to apply and press upload.